 - Catering to customers’ interests

-- Provisioning products/brand to the customers’ location
+- Provisioning products/brands to the customers’ location

 - Analyzing and understanding customer buying behavior